 - Guggenheim Partners in its acquisition of Security Benefit Asset Management

-- Lehman Brothers in the sale of its investment banking and brokerage business to Barclays and the management led buyout of Neuberger Berman and Lehman’s investment management business
+- Lehman Brothers in the sale of its investment banking and brokerage business to a major financial institution and the management led buyout of Neuberger Berman and Lehman’s investment management business

 - CBS Corporation in its development of CBS Sports Radio, its separation from Viacom, its acquisition of CNET Networks and College Sports TV, its commercial relationship with Westwood One and its acquisition of the rights to broadcast the NCAA Division I Men's Basketball Tournament

 - C.R.
 Bard in its acquisitions of Rochester Medical Corporation, Loma Vista Medical, Medafor, Inc., Clearstream Technologies, FlowCardia, Liberator Medical Holdings, Lutonix, Medivance, Neomend, SenoRx, Specialized Health Products and Y-Med Inc.; and its sale of Bard Electrophysiology Division

 - Macquarie Group and Goldman Sachs in connection with their acquisition of Waste Industries (USA), Inc.

 - CA Technologies in its acquisition of Arcot Systems

 - Visteon Corporation in connection with a business restructuring and asset transfer to Ford Motor Company